Pakistan arrests TV official for airing anti-army comment - ExBulletin

 Security officials told The Associated Press there would also be raids on several other ARY employees who, along with Yousaf, were participating in the broadcast of an interview on Monday with Shahbaz Gill, the party’s chief of staff. of opposition Khans Tehreek-e-Insaf.
 Officials spoke on condition of anonymity to discuss ongoing police actions.

-On the show, Gill urged troops and officers, right down to brigadier generals, to refuse to obey illegal army orders.
+On the show, Gill urged troops and officers, down to brigadier generals, to refuse to obey “illegal orders” from the military.

 It is unclear what prompted the comment, which stunned the government of Prime Minister Shahbaz Sharif, who replaced Khan.
 The former cricketer-turned-Islamist politician was ousted in a no-confidence vote in Parliament in April.